Pakistan's Provincial Assembly dissolved by order of ex-PM Khan - ExBulletin

 Since then, Khan has held a series of huge and rousing rallies, touting a claim that he was ousted by a US-led “plot”.
 The US State Department and Sharif’s government have denied the allegations.

-In November, Khan was shot dead during a party rally, an assassination attempt he blamed on Sharif and a senior army intelligence officer, without providing evidence for his allegations.
+In November, Khan was shot dead during a party rally, an assassination bid he blamed on Sharif and a senior army intelligence officer, without providing evidence for his allegations.

 Sharif’s government is resisting a snap election, holding out hope of reviving an IMF bailout and securing additional loans to stage an economic recovery and bolster its popularity.